BOARD OF MANAGEMENT

 Profile to follow

-Michelle has worked in the health industry for 35 years starting her career as an Enrolled Nurse and then later completing a Bachelor of Science in Nursing with 1st class Honours.
+Michelle started her career as an Enrolled Nurse and then later completed a Bachelor of Science in Nursing with 1st class Honours.
 Since 1999 Michelle

 10am - 2pm at the Hospice

 5pm - 12pm King River Tavern